terrelsa13/MUMC/README.md

 There are many many more possible combinations!

 ## Step 4: You Are Probably Thinking, "Well This Is Easy!".
 Well Yes It Is, BUT...
-### Objective - Educate you on the dangers of ill-thought-out filters
+### Objective - Educate you on the dangers of ill-thought-out filters.
 You are SOLEY RESPONSIBLE if you delete large portions of your library.
 #### !!!DANGEROUS!!!
 Filter Examples Below !BEWARE!
 What you NEVER want to do is to set ```*_condition='created'``` and ```*_condition_days=TO_SOME_LOW_NUMBER```.